eldoyle/PythonIntro/_episodes/04-Editor.md

 By default, the Working Directory is where Spyder will save your scripts and look for files.
 You can change your working directory by using the buttons at the top-right of Spyder.
 It is a good idea to create one folder that you can easily find to store all of your Python projects.

-On the DIVAS VM, your working directory is automatically set to </home/diva>.
+If you have not already done so, **set your current Working Directory to */home/Desktop/workshops/YourDirectory*. **

 > ## Know your Working Directory
 > Later, when we use scripts to open files or import functions from other .py files, you will need to either 1) Make sure the